Menu

 No Friends in the Industry

-"No Friends in the Industry" makes its thesis explicit in the title: the music business offers alliances of convenience rather than genuine loyalty.
+"No Friends in the Industry" states its thesis in the title: the music business offers alliances of convenience rather than genuine loyalty.
+Production is credited to Vinylz and OZ, with Nik D as co-producer, giving the cynicism an energetic, triumphant frame rather than a mournful one.
 The song is widely read as Drake pairing a confident flex with a hardened worldview, asserting dominance while insisting he expects no real friendship from peers or the apparatus around him.
-The lyrics move between boasts about position and a wary survey of motives, a posture that recurs across Certified Lover Boy's preoccupation with trust.
-Production from Noah "40" Shebib, Boi-1da, and T-Minus keeps the track energetic and pointed, giving the cynicism a triumphant rather than mournful frame.
-Rather than naming specific betrayers, the song generalizes its suspicion into an operating principle, which lets it function as both a flex and a worldview statement.
-It reads as a concise encapsulation of the album's loyalty anxiety: success and isolation treated as inseparable, with Drake presenting distrust not as wound but as clear-eyed survival strategy.
+Rather than naming specific betrayers, it generalizes its suspicion into an operating principle, letting it function as both a flex and a worldview statement — a concise encapsulation of the album's loyalty anxiety in which success and isolation are treated as inseparable and distrust is presented as clear-eyed survival strategy rather than wound.

 DrakeAI